ai-platform-infrastructure/open-webui-docker/README.md

 So the following rules should help with this goal.

-1. Prefix all commits with a ticket number, and each feature should have its own ticket, this is to be able to remove a single change or isolate a change for easier merge conflict handling.
+1. Prefix all commits with a ticket number, this is to be able to remove a single change or isolate a change for easier merge conflict handling.
-2. Always first try to make at pull request back to [https://github.com/open-webui/open-webui/](https://github.com/open-webui/open-webui/), if the request is declined, make a new pull request to the patche branch above base on what you changes are.
+2. Always first try to make at pull request back to [https://github.com/open-webui/open-webui/](https://github.com/open-webui/open-webui/), if the request is declined, make a new pull request to the patche branch above based on what you change are.
 3. Then update the [change log](https://github.com/itk-dev/open-webui-docker/blob/main/CHANGELOG.md) in this repository, so we can track changes between releases.